ltran17/motivational_messages/README.md

 Tutorials and how-tos often gloss over the difficulties of learning a new skill and rarely mention the forehead-to-keyboard moments.
 Polished presentations make me think I'm alone in my struggles, and yet when I talk to real, live people, it is clear that I'm in very good company.

-In this tutorial, I will call out a couple of things that really slowed me down so that you can be on the lookout for them.
+It is a standard task to be told to use an API with only available documentation to guide you.
+For both the YouTube and ChatGPT APIs, you will consult the documentation to create your private keys and create requests.
+I will not walk you through the process, but I will call out a couple of things that really slowed me down so that you can be on the lookout for them.
 It's a good bet that you will stumble over something completely different, and that is ok.
-I hope this tutorial will help you, somehow!